To All Awards

 Judging Process

-All work is entered digitally and judged digitally.
+All work is entered and judged digitally.
 There are no hard copies.
-Therefore, please read our RECOMMENDED BEST PRACTICES, in the 2024 Categories Kit to see how you can help our judges.
+Therefore, please read our RECOMMENDED BEST PRACTICES, under the ENTRY MATERIAL GUIDELINES section to ensure you submit your work properly for maximum impact.

 The judges are divided into groups, with each viewing a different and random group of entries.
 Each judge reviews and scores entries separately.
 Judges do not confer or discuss the work and there is only one round of judging.